konrad-roguszewski/workshops/typescript/README.md

 - Type cannot be re-opened to add new properties vs an interface which is always extendable.
 - Use interface until you need to use features from type.
 - JavaScript has two primitive values used to signal absent or uninitialized value: null and undefined.
 TypeScript has two corresponding types by the same names.
 How these types behave depends on whether you have the strictNullChecks option on.
+- Enums are a feature added to JavaScript by TypeScript which allows for describing a value which could be one of a set of possible named constants.